You've taken medicine before. How did it work to

 Many people also take medicines to control illnesses that don't completely go away,

-such as diabetes, asthma, or high blood
+such as diabetes, asthma, or high

-the worst symptoms of their illnesses.
+of the worst symptoms of their illnesses.

 Finally, there are important medicines that keep people from getting sick in the